jack8923/FullThrottle/readme.md

 Details :-
 1. The database contains two tables "Members" and "Activity_Periods"
-2. Two APIs-
+2. Two APIs :-.
-   i) localhost/members - to fetch details of all the members ii) localhost/activity_periods - to fetch all the stored activity_periods (ReadOnly API)
+   i) localhost/members - to fetch details of all the members. ii) localhost/activity_periods - to fetch all the stored activity_periods (ReadOnly API).
 3. API "localhost/members/<int>" fetches details of members with "id" = <int>.
 4. API "localhost/members/?real_name=ABC" fetches details of members with "real_name" = "ABC".
 5. API "localhost/activity_periods/?real_name=ABC" fetches all the activities of member with "real_name" = "ABC".